Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDb. CSS.md

 }
 ```

-We can target certain group of items on a page by their CLASS:
+We can target a certain group of items on a page by their CLASS:

 ```CSS
 .class-one {